conceptualtriad/dotfiles/zsh/README.md

 - Monospace Nerd Font

   - For example, **MesloLGS NF**
-  - Nerf Fonts can be installed by running **install-nerd-fonts.sh** in the terminal
+  - Nerd Fonts can be installed by running **install-nerd-fonts.sh** in the terminal
     <br><br>

 Install dependencies: